umaimakhh/nueral_network_deep_learning/README.md

-# Metr Interstate Traffic Volume
+# Metro Interstate Traffic Volume
 This project aimed to predict from a 7-hour input window only the traffic volume for 3 hours past the end of the window, developing the best model with the lowest RMSE

 Different Models: